 New to Waikato?
 The International Excellence Scholarship is worth up to $10,000.

 Visit our Scholarship Finder for information about possible scholarships

 Expand to read Programme structure

-To complete the Postgraduate Diploma in Educational Leadership, students must take 120 points at 500 level, including the core papers of PROF500 (Educational Leadership: Organisational Development) and PROF502 (Educational Leadership: Issues and Perspectives), and a further 60 points of optional papers in consultation with your programme advisor.
+To complete the Postgraduate Diploma in Educational Leadership, students must take 120 points at 500 level, including EDLED501 and EDLED502 and 30 points from the Educational Leadership subject, and a further 30 points in a Postgraduate Diploma subject.